ppy/osu-wiki/news/2026/2026-03-08-new-featured-artist-laxal.md

 ---

 Look at what we have here: an osu! player who's reading a Featured Artist announcement news post.
 If you're so invested in reading, you should use that enthusiasm to make a reading-focused map from one of the `.osz` files on [**LaXal**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/532).
-Only you have the capability, practiced reader.
+Only you have the capability, practised reader.

 If you're on the lookout for more music, we have some good news: a new Featured Artist will be announced next weekend!
 (And the weekend after that, and the weekend after that, etc.)